-- Application and fee must be received at the AACD Executive Office by the specified date.
+Application, fee, and external flashdrive must be received at the AACD Executive Office by the specified date.
 The fee is $500 for members and $725 for non-members (USD) and is non-refundable.

 Guidelines for Appearance at the Oral Examination

 Dress professionally and be on time.
-You should be completely familiar with the five clinical cases.
-Individuals will be required to bring their digital images and one written report from each case passed.
+You should be completely familiar with the clinical cases.

 Clinical Cases and Documentation

-- The examiners will have a copy of the report you submitted at time of clinical case examination.
-We strongly encourage you to become intimately familiar with the nuances of your written reports prior to arriving for your oral examination.
+The examiners will have a copy of the report you submitted at time of clinical case examination.
+We strongly encourage you to become intimately familiar with the nuances of your written reports and clinical cases prior to arriving for your oral examination.

-- Your flash drive will remain on file at the AACD Executive Office.
+Your flash drive received at time of application will remain on file at the AACD Executive Office.

-Pass: With the successful completion of the oral examination, a dentist/ lab technician becomes an Accredited member in the AACD.
+Pass: With the successful completion of the oral examination, a dentist/lab technician becomes an Accredited Member of the AACD.

 4. BECOME AN ACCREDITED MEMBER